anushnadhar/Grocery-Delivery-Expansion-Analysis/README.md

 The objective is to identify the most attractive delivery loops (Fulfillment Center ↔ Delivery Zone round trips) to launch first, balancing profitability, demand, and on-time performance, while considering realistic operational costs.

+I have done my analysis to a Jupyter notebook and attached that with this project.
 The analysis uses 1Q2025 data and applies Python-based data analysis to recommend five delivery loops worth investing in.

 ## 🏢 Business Context